Boosting User Engagement with Festive Widgets

 User engagement refers to how valuable people find your product, measured by how much they interact with your website or service.

-• Why user engagement is important
+Why user engagement is important

-• User Engagement vs. Customer Engagement
+User Engagement vs. Customer Engagement

-By tracking and understanding user engagement, you can design better products and services that attract and keep users around, potentially converting them into customers.
+By tracking and understanding user engagement, you can design better products and experiences that turn users into customers.
+This understanding also helps you to improve communication with your customers.

 How Festive Widgets Boost User Engagement